 Having an active breed means that you’ll need to provide high-quality dog food higher in protein, which is how your pup gets his energy.
 He’ll also need plenty of carbohydrates and fat to sustain healthy muscles.
 Finding a dog food containing crucial amino acids like glucosamine is also advised since this nutrient supports healthy bones, joints, and cartilage.

 Due to higher protein, it is not advised to feed dog food formulated for high agility to puppies or dogs under one year of age.
 Too much protein can be damaging to a growing puppy’s organs.
-Once your dog transitions from puppy food to adult dog food, you can safely feed them this type of dog food designed for working and high activity dogs.
+Once your dog transitions from puppy food to adult dog food, you can safely feed them this type of dog food designed for working and high-activity dogs.

 Acana ensures that your pet will have plenty of energy due to all the protein sourced from animal ingredients such as the organs, meat, cartilage, and bones of multiple animals, including chicken and turkey.
 Red meat is an excellent source of protein for dogs with sensitive digestion as it’s blander than red meat and is easier on the stomach and digestion.
-There’s also plenty of delicious fruits and vegetables sourced from local farms and waters.
+There are also plenty of delicious fruits and vegetables sourced from local farms and waters.

 - High-protein blend.